michaelmera/remedy/README.md

 ## Features

-Once the configuration file contains the necessary info, you can run Remy by running
+Once the configuration file contains the necessary info, you can run Remedy by running

-    remy [SOURCE]
+    remedy [SOURCE]

 The option is the id of one of the sources defined in the configuration file.
 With no option, the default source will be selected.